FichteFoll/resumeback/docs/reference.rst

 .. decorator:: send_self
 .. decorator:: send_self(catch_stopiteration=True, finalize_callback=None, debug=False)

-   Decorator that sends a "generatorfunction" a wrapper of itself.
+   Decorator that sends a "generator function" a wrapper of itself.

    Can be called with parameters or used as a decorator directly.